btfcal/website/content/decal.md

 Build the Future (UGBA 198) is a 2-unit [DeCal](https://decal.berkeley.edu/about/decal-program) that hosts founders, investors, and innovators for intimate, no-bullshit conversations that inspire students to build companies.

+{% figure src="/images/decal/with-ev.jpg" title="A class with Ev Williams, co-founder of Twitter and Medium." /%}

 ## Format

 We give speakers the flexibility to share their stories and advice in whatever format they choose, so each session is unique.
 But generally, there’s a 15 minute fireside chat for the guest to share their journey followed by a freeform conversation with the class.